 What is it?

-Roughty-toughty off-road flavour works well for Dacia.
-It makes the Duster a singularly unpretentious and likeable machine.
-And on the Sandero Stepway, loosely termed a crossover supermini, it only seems to enhance the simple, functional value.
+The ruggedized version of the new-to-the-UK Dacia Sandero.
+Roughty-tufty off-road flavour certainly seems to work well for the Romanian budget brand.
+It makes the Duster a singularly unpretentious and likeable sort of machine.
+And on the Sandero Stepway, loosely termed a crossover supermini, it only serves enhance the sense of simple, functional value on offer.

 Mechanically, there isn’t much that differentiates the Stepway.
-This is ostensibly a standard Sandero hatch with plastic wheel arch extensions, faux plastic scuff plates, roof bars and an extra 40mm of ground clearance (to make 207mm in all).
+This is ostensibly a standard Sandero hatch with plastic wheelarch extensions, faux plastic scuff plates, standard roof bars and 40mm of extra ground clearance, the latter making up 207mm in all – enough for light off-road service.

 What is it like?